ita-social-projects/Home/README_V2.md

 [hom-dev](https://github.com/ita-social-projects/Home/tree/dev/home-dev) package.**

 ### Authorization

 After accessing RapiDoc you are able to enter `Cooperation` section where you could `create Cooperation`:
 - there isn`t any need to authorize, because in your DB you don't have any created user and basic authentication will be requested any time you try to do something.
 - if you are already authenticated - make sure that you are working in a new session without being authorized(invalidate session).

 When you have finished all previous steps:
 You need to use your personal email for `admin_email` field and change `iban` field to make it unique (simply change a few numbers in it).

 In your email inbox or in table `invitations` of your local DB you should be able to find a `registration token`.

 Having completed all previous steps you can use the provided registration token in the `registration_token field`.
 You can create a new user in the `User section` where you need to use `the same email` as you entered for `admin_email` and change
 `password` on your own using for that `registration token`.

-**Pay attention that you wouldn't be able to edit your email/password after registration!**
+Pay attention that you wouldn't be able to edit your email/password after registration!

+Finally, you should be able to pass Basic Authentication with your own credentials.
 ---

 ### Docker images

 Our [images](https://hub.docker.com/u/homeacademy) on Docker Hub:

 - ***data-migration*** - this image starts a data-migration for database in docker container